Select your local site for products and services by region

 Source: Natixis Investment Managers Solutions

-The Direct Indexing advantage
+The direct indexing advantage

 Performing due diligence on charitable organizations is beyond the scope of this article.
-But suffice it to say: make sure the organization is a registered charity so that you can get the tax write-off.
-Organizations like Charity Navigator, GuideStar and Charity Watch provide resources to determine how effective the organization is in extracting value from each dollar donated, i.e., more goes to the intended purpose and less goes to overhead or fundraising costs.
+But suffice it to say: Make sure the organization is a registered charity so that you can get the tax write-off.
+Organizations such as Charity Navigator, GuideStar and Charity Watch provide resources to determine how effective the organization is in extracting value from each dollar donated, i.e., more goes to the intended purpose and less goes to overhead or fundraising costs.
 And if you want to get further into the weeds, the IRS makes Form 990 available for inspection – that’s the tax return that charities must file.

 Caveat: For itemizers only

 Donating appreciated long-term stock can be very beneficial to both taxpayers and the charitable organization receiving the shares.
 We like to say that tax loss harvesting isn’t just an end-of-year activity – and the same holds true for charitable donations.
-Consider donating stock throughout the year when gains exist and keep good records for when tax time rolls around.
+Consider donating stock throughout the year when gains exist, and keep good records for when tax time rolls around.

 Natixis Investment Managers | Solutions